Shanti Stupa, Ladakh: Description and significance

 The Shanti Stupa features the photograph of the Dalai Lama with the relics of the Buddha at its base.
 The Stupa is built as a two-level structure.
-The first level features the central relief of Dharmachakra with deer on each side.
+The first level features the central reliicc of Dharmachakra with deer on each side.
 A central golden Buddha image sits on a platform depicting the "turning wheel of Dharma" (Dharmachakra).
 The second level has reliefs depicting the "birth" of Buddha, the death of Buddha (mahanirvana) and Buddha "defeating the devils" while meditating.
 Both levels feature a series of smaller meditating Buddha reliefs.

 The Shanti Stupa was built to promote world peace and prosperity and to commemorate 2500 years of Buddhism.
 It is considered a symbol of the ties between the people of Japan and India.